siph/nix-dotfiles/README.md

 Development is done in neovim + tmux and Intellij Idea CE.
 The neovim configuration lives in it's own [repository](https://www.github.com/siph/nixvim-flake) and is complete with LSP, syntax highlighting, debugging and more.
-Hyprland and DWM provide mouse-free window management.
+Hyprland and Xmonad provide mouse-free window management.
 This combined with editor keybinds/configurations means that a majority of things can be accomplished without leaving home-row.